Václav Klaus Jr.: Center for Civil Liberties

 In 2017, Klaus founded a think tank, the Center for Civil Liberties, focused on civil liberties, economic issues, and education.
 Klaus said that his aim is for the institute to compete with the Václav Havel Library.

 Personal life

-Klaus married his first wife Kamila Pojslová in 1995.
-They have three children.
-He divorced Kamila in 2010 and married his second wife Lucie Hřebáčková in 2013.
-They have a daughter, Eliška.
+Klaus married his first wife Kamila Pojslová in 1995, with whom he had three children.
+The couple divorced in 2010, and Klaus married his second wife Lucie Hřebáčková in 2013.
+They have a daughter named Eliška.
 On 25 October 2017, Klaus announced a divorce from his second wife.
 The announcement came only five days after he was elected to parliament, which led to speculation that the divorce was caused by his political activities.
 Klaus has a congenital cosmetic defect on his face.